 Treating swallowing problems

 Dysphagia is initially diagnosed by a careful history and neurologic examination of the tongue and swallowing muscles.
-A special imaging procedure called a modified barium swallow (videofluoroscopy) is used to evaluate a person’s ability to chew and swallow solids and liquids.
-In this test, the person drinks a small quantity of barium, which makes the structures of the mouth, throat, and esophagus visible on x-ray.
+A special imaging procedure called a modified barium swallow can be used to evaluate a person’s ability to chew and swallow solids and liquids.
+In this test, the person eats and drinks a small quantity of barium, which makes the structures of the mouth, throat, and esophagus visible on x-ray.
 The movement of these structures is recorded on videotape by a videofluoroscope as the person eats or drinks foods of varying consistencies — thin liquid, thick liquid and solid.
 The precise location and manner of a swallowing defect can then be identified, and treatment prescribed.

 A speech/language pathologist is the professional who diagnoses and treats dysphagia.
 Treatment typically consists of strategies for safer eating and swallowing, dietary changes, exercises or stimulation designed to improve swallowing.
-In very severe cases that do not respond to these measures, feeding tubes may be inserted directly into the stomach to provide the necessary fluids and nutrition.